The RootsWell Project

 Be A Co-CultiGiver.

-*This project is an outcome of systems of systems research and analysis, with the integration of the gifts of stories, insights, and ideas from various community members (about 75 people) through several interviews and interactions and participation in several community meetings and events in Durham, North Carolina and beyond.
+*This project is an outcome of systems of systems research and analysis in 2019, with the integration of the gifts of stories, insights, and ideas from various community members (about 75 people) through several interviews and interactions and participation in several community meetings and events in Durham, North Carolina and beyond.
 I am continuously learning; therefore, this project is continuously evolving. . .